Blamechance/digital-cottage/content/The Journal by the Window/The Journal by the Window.md

 ---
-title: "Thoughts And Mental Snippets"
+title: The Journal by the Window
 date: 2023-07-26T22:54
 enableToc: false
 tags:
   - MOC
 ---
-### My written posts and other mental snippets.
+Miscellaneous blog posts, thoughts and ideas.
+## Directory:

 %% Begin Waypoint %%
 - [[A Case For Analogue Journaling And Tools]]